-Not only does the complaint here fail to allege an actual, concerted exchange of data between the five Doe defendants but the nature of the BitTorrent protocol would make such an allegation wholly implausible.
+Not only does the Complaint here fail to allege any nonconclusory facts that would permit such an inference but the nature of the BitTorrent protocol precludes the possibility of concerted activity and renders any such allegation implausible and legally insufficient.
 Patrick Collins, Inc. v.
 Does 1-23, 2012 WL 1019034 at 4 (E.D.Mich.
 Mar.
-26, 2012) ("The absence of information concerning the number of total users in the swarm, coupled with the BitTorrent protocol's ability to quickly share files further demonstrates that it is implausible that any of the Doe defendants were simultaneously sharing pieces of plaintiff's Work").
+26, 2012) ("The absence of information concerning the number of total users in the swarm, coupled with the BitTorrent protocol's ability to quickly share files further demonstrates that it is implausible that any of the Doe defendants were simultaneously sharing pieces of plaintiff's Work") (italics added).
 See, e.g. Ashcroft v.
 Iqbal, 556 U.S. 662, 678, 129 S.Ct.
 1937 (2009)) ("To survive a motion to dismiss, a complaint must contain sufficient factual matter, accepted as true, to state a claim to relief that is plausible on its face"), quoted in Jabbar v.
-Fischer, F.3d, 2012 WL 2359639 (2d Cir.
+Fischer, 683 F.3d 54, 2012 WL 2359639 at 1 (2d Cir.
 Jun.
 21, 2012).
 One commentator described the workings of the BitTorrent protocol as follows: